Welcome To The Old School House

 5 Outfits Only

 The site is ideal for keen walkers with numerous coastal, forest, hill and nature walks close by suited to all abilities.
 The owners welcome well behaved dogs and have gone to great lengths to make sure that your pet has a great stay too.
-This includes a one acre fenced playground with toys and agility challenges as well as communal water bowls and a dog washing facilitiy.
+This includes a one acre fenced playground with toys and agility challenges as well as communal water bowls.

 Tain, just five minutes away, has much to offer the tourist, including a local events calendar, a museum and galleries and shops.
 It is well worth a visit and there is a good choice of places to eat out or buy a takeaway.

-There are lots of amazing experiences to chose from - cruise boats at Loch Ness; a ride on the famous Steam Train at Fort William (just two hours away); the natural gorge at Evanton made famous for its inclusing in Harry Potter; the NC 500 route itself; winter sports in the Cairngorms just over an hours drive away; dog sledging; whisky tours.
+There are lots of amazing experiences to choose from – cruise boats at Loch Ness; a ride on the famous Steam Train at Fort William (just two hours away); the natural gorge at Evanton made famous for its inclusion in Harry Potter; the NC 500 route itself; winter sports in the Cairngorms just over an hour's drive away; dog sledging; whisky tours.
 There is just too much to list.

 The site owners are continually developing the site.
-Five electric and individual water access points are currently being installed - one for each guest.
-Toilets and hardstanding areas are planned later in the year.
+Five electric and individual water access points have recently been installed – one for each guest.
 An honesty shop is being developed on site providing local produce and essentials for guests.
 A hen coup and run is nearing completion and will soon house some feathered residents to delight the guests and provide fresh eggs for sale.

 The site is particularly suitable for larger vans being easily accessed thorough wide gates straight off the A9 onto a site which is completely flat.